jerdog/os-docusaurus/docs/community/dev-standards.md

 #### Installation and Uninstallation

-- Solutions must have an installer and an uninstaller that removes all created artifacts and data
+- Solutions must have an installer and an uninstaller that removes all created artifacts and data.
+  - A good resource for what this should look like is the [Solution Starter Kit](https://solutionexchange.onestream.com/Dashboard/home/browse/browse).
 - A partial uninstall routine can also be provided.

 #### Naming Convention